mento-protocol/docs/airdrop-dashboard-faq/3-tasks-and-rewards.md

 ### **Is there a maximum amount of M-Score I can earn?**

-There isn’t a fixed cap for the M-Score.
-The total you can earn depends on your participation across the various activities and tasks available on the dashboard.
+There isn't a fixed cap for the M-Score.
+The total you can earn depends on your participation across the various activities and tasks on the dashboard.